kroma-network/kroma-specs/specs/zk-fault-proof/challenge.md

 1. Check whether the challenge is ready to prove.
 The status of challenge should be `READY_TO_PROVE` or `ASSERTER_TIMEOUT`.
-2. Check whether `srcOutputRootProof` is the preimage of the first output root of the segment.
+2. Check whether the first 32 bytes of `publicValues` is the preimage of the parent output root stored onchain.
-3. Check whether `dstOutputRootProof` is the preimage of the next output root of the segment.
+3. Check whether the second 32 bytes of `publicValues` is the preimage of the target output root stored onchain.
-4. Verify that the `l1Head` in `Challenge` is included as the `publicValues` at `zkVmProof`.
+4. Verify that the `l1Head` stored in `Challenge` is included as the `publicValues`.
-5. Verify the `zkVmProof` using `publicValues` and `ZKVM_PROGRAM_V_KEY`.
-The `ZKVM_PROGRAM_V_KEY` is given as a constant defined at the `ZKProofVerifier` contract, while `zkVmProof` and `publicValues` are submitted by the challenger directly.
+5. Verify `zkVmProgramVKey` used to generate `zkVmProof` is same as `ZKVM_PROGRAM_V_KEY`, which is given as a constant defined at the `ZKProofVerifier` contract.
+6. Verify the `zkVmProof` with `publicValues` and `ZKVM_PROGRAM_V_KEY` in a ZK verifier contract.
-6. Delete the output and request validation of the challenge to [Security Council][g-security-council] if there is any undeniable bugs such as soundness error.
+7. Delete the output and request validation of the challenge to [Security Council][g-security-council] if there is any undeniable bugs such as soundness error.
-7. If the deleted output was valid so the challenge has an undeniable bug, Security Council will [dismiss](#dismiss-challenge) the challenge and roll back the output.
+8. If the deleted output was valid so the challenge has an undeniable bug, Security Council will [dismiss](#dismiss-challenge) the challenge and roll back the output.

 ## Dismiss Challenge